Internal communications: History of internal communications

 Large organizations have a long history of promoting pride and a sense of unity among the employees of the company, evidenced in the cultural productions of Victorian-era soap manufacturers as far apart as the UK's Lever Brothers and the Larkin Soap Company of Buffalo, New York.

 Internal communications is fundamentally a management discipline, but as a discrete discipline of organizational theory it is relatively young.
 Stanford associate professor Alex Heron's Sharing Information with Employees (1943) is an outlier among texts which focus solely on the factors involved.
 During the 1970s the subject attracted more attention in academic circles but it is only since around 2000 that employee communications has really attracted attention to a significant degree among scholars.

 Writing in 2013, Ruck and Yaxley explore how the discipline evolved from the days of employee publications in the late 19th century.
 As organizations became more complex, the impetus to communicate with employees grew and led to the emergence of an increasingly specialised discipline.

+In the UK in 2023, Michael Heller and Joe Chick were undertaking an Economic and Social Research Council-funded project, An Institutional History of Internal Communication in the UK.
+The project integrates historical research with organizational theory and involves 20 organizations, six involved in the practice of IC in the UK, and 14 which historically practiced internal communication.